-Known for it’s affinity to egg-y and cream-y dishes, Semifreddo, Italian for “half cold”, is the iconic frozen custard/meringue dessert, constructed much like ice cream cake (you remember those, right?).
+Known for it’s affinity to egg-y and cream-y dishes, Semifreddo, Italian for “half cold”, is the iconic frozen custard/meringue dessert constructed much like ice cream cake (you remember those, right?).
 We’re giving all our cooks and readers this recipe for Semifreddo so you, too, can indulge in this divine dish at home.
 Oregon truffles are prized for their uniquely sweet flavor, with notes of chocolate and pineapple.
 What do these two seemingly unrelated things, cake and mushrooms, have in common?
 They complement each other amazingly well.
-In our nod to keeping it local and Made in the USA, you can secure some of this black gold here and here.

 1 cup heavy cream

 1 teaspoon vanilla

 1 1/2 to 2 tablespoons white truffle shavings (preferably Oregon Black Truffles)

 1. Line a 6 cup loaf pan with plastic wrap, leaving 3-4 extra inches on all sides.
 Place in freezer.